boris-gans/tricount-dupe/README.md

 This project is a full-stack web application designed to help individuals both track and split their expenses within a group.
 It provides a structured backend for data management and a responsive and sleek frontend for user interaction.

-Please view the [report](./REPORT.md) for an indepth description of the project and its features.
+Please view the [report](./REPORT.md) for an in-depth description of the project and its features.

 ---